AkshTi/uncertainty-routing/README.md

 4. Run localization (probes, layerwise patching), then steering/component splits.
 5. Run head ablation + head patching with controls.

-> If you’re trying to reproduce a specific figure/result, start from the activation patching sweep and steering notebooks, then follow the head-level sections.

 ## Notes / limitations
 - Many flip results are most visible on borderline examples (small base margin).